 Stuart N. Brotman

-At Harvard Law School, he was the first person ever appointed to teach telecommunications and served as its first Research Fellow in Entertainment and Media Law.
-He also served as the first concurrent fellow in digital media at Harvard and MIT, at the Berkman Center for Internet and Society and the Program on Comparative Media Studies, respectively.
+At Harvard Law School, he was the first person ever appointed to teach telecommunications law and policy and served as its first Research Fellow in Entertainment and Media Law.
+He also served as the first concurrent fellow in digital media at Harvard and MIT, at the Berkman-Klein Center for Internet and Society and the Program on Comparative Media Studies, respectively.
 He is an annual lecturer on new technology developments in entertainment and media at Stanford Law School.

-He is the editor of The Telecommunications Deregulation Sourcebook, a popular reference volume covering the broadcasting, cable television and telephone industries; Telephone Company and Cable Television Competition, a pioneering anthology dealing with technical, economic and regulatory aspects of broadband networks; and the author of Broadcasters Can Negotiate Anything, a best-selling management education book for radio and television executives.
-He also is the author of Communications Law and Practice, the leading comprehensive treatise covering domestic and international telecommunications and electronic mass media regulation, now in its 37th edition.
+Brotman is the editor of The Telecommunications Deregulation Sourcebook, a popular reference volume covering the broadcasting, cable television and telephone industries; Telephone Company and Cable Television Competition, a pioneering anthology dealing with technical, economic and regulatory aspects of broadband networks; and the author of Broadcasters Can Negotiate Anything, a best-selling management education book for radio and television executives.
+He also is the author of Communications Law and Practice, the leading comprehensive treatise covering domestic and international telecommunications and electronic mass media regulation.